Kalkberg/Learning/README.md

 grd_cut.py - Cuts .grd files using GMT

+grd_convert - Helper script for taking velocity files produced by GMT5SAR, and generating NetCDF grids with lat/long coordinates

 Grid_Map.py - Takes a set of points with values at lat and long coordinates and creates a map in the region of interest.

 MIT_6189* - *Scripts written while working through MIT's open courseware for course 6.189 - A gentle introduction to Python